Latest News

 Foreign players were not the only losers.
 Chinese automakers who had been in business for decades also saw their sales plummet and responded by flooding foreign markets with fossil fuel vehicles that they couldn't sell domestically.

-Despite the fact that Western policymakers are protecting their markets by imposing tariffs on China's heavily subsidized EVs to protect them, U.S. automakers and European automakers will face more competition from China gas-guzzlers from Poland to South Africa, to Uruguay.
+While Western policymakers focused on the threat posed by China's heavily subsidized EVs and protected their markets with tariffs; U.S., European, and South African automakers are facing greater competition from China’s gas-guzzlers from Poland to South Africa, to Uruguay.
 According to Automobility, China's consultancy, fossil-fuel vehicles account for 76% (or more) of Chinese auto exports.
 Total annual shipments have increased from 1 million in 2020 to over 6.5 million likely this year.
 A recent examination revealed that the boom in gasoline exports was driven by the same EV policies and subsidies that destroyed the China businesses for automakers such as Volkswagen, GM, and Nissan.
 These policies and subsidies underwrote scores of Chinese EV manufacturers and ignited a price war.
 This phenomenon highlights the impact of Chinese industrial policies, as foreign companies struggle to compete with state-backed firms that are chasing Beijing's goal to dominate key sectors in China and internationally.

 Industry and government data indicate that China's gasoline vehicle exports last year - without including EVs or plug-in hybrids – were enough to make the nation the largest auto-exporting country by volume.
 This report on the global expansion of Chinese automakers is based upon a review and analysis of auto sales data from dozens of countries, as well as interviews with over 30 people.
-These included executives of 11 Chinese automakers and two Western brands, distributor managers for Chinese brands, and industry researchers.
+These included executives of 11 Chinese and 2 Western automakers, distributor managers for Chinese brands, and industry researchers.

 The Chinese gasoline car influx into emerging and secondary markets is a clash between Beijing's current push for electric vehicles and earlier policies that helped build China's domestic gas-vehicle sector by leveraging the technology of foreign automakers.

 State-owned giants SAIC, BAIC and Dongfeng, among others, are the largest exporters.
 They have historically depended on joint ventures to gain engineering expertise and profits from foreign automakers.
 In the 1980s, Beijing forced these partnerships as a price for foreign companies to enter China.
 These joint ventures have seen their sales plummet in recent years, as innovative Chinese EV manufacturers, led by BYD, have risen to prominence.
-SAIC data shows that SAIC-GM China's annual sales fell from more than 1.4million vehicles to 435,000 cars between 2020 and 2024.
+SAIC data shows that SAIC-GM China's annual sales fell from more 1.4 million cars to 435,000 vehicles between 2020 and 2024.

 These state-owned automakers are now racking up sales on export markets that used to be the sole domain of foreign automakers, who are also their partners in China.
 SAIC exports, mainly of its own brands and without GM, soared to over a million dollars last year from just under 400,000 in 2020.